How to Build an Outdoor Fire Pit

-A warm fire can turn any backyard into a go-to destination for family and friends.
-Whether you love entertaining or just want a cozy way to take in cool evening sunsets, an outdoor fire pit can be easily customized to fit your space and your budget.
+A warm fire can turn any backyard into a hot spot for gatherings.
+Whether you love entertaining or just want a cozy way to take in cool evenings, an outdoor fire pit can be easily customized to fit your space and your budget.
 With just a few supplies and some common household tools, you'll be hosting bonfires at your place in no time.

 What You'll Need: